-This is an award for career development in clinical research in benign hematology and transfusion medicine.
+This award supports career development in clinical research in benign hematology and transfusion medicine.
 Benign hematology (as defined by the NIH) includes studies in hemostasis and classical benign hematology, as well as MDS and myeloproliferative disorders, but not CLL or leukemia.
 Studies of cardiovascular and cerebrovascular thromboembolic diseases are specifically excluded from funding.
 The grant provides resources (some linked to the UW Institute of Translational Health Sciences (ITHS)), so that our scholars can train in the way most optimal for their career development.

 This grant is for CLINICAL RESEARCH, which is defined broadly to include clinical trials and studies, cost-efficacy and outcome studies, as well as studies of disease pathogenesis using human samples.

 Applicants must have a faculty position (e.g., Acting Instructor) at the time that their funding initiates.
 The typical scholar will have just completed his/her fellowship training in adult or pediatric hematology, transfusion medicine, or a related field.
 K12 support is generally for 2 years.
 PhDs are technically eligible provided their career goals are benign hematology clinical research.

 We can also support more senior individuals such as an Assistant Professor who would like 2 years of protected time to develop or refine credentials in clinical research (or, for example, obtain an MPH degree).
 We intend to use this grant creatively to maximally benefit our applicants.